 Salem Transportation System Plan (TSP): The TSP uses a Street Classification System to determine the functional classification of each street within the City's street system.
-Kuebler Blvd, designated as a parkway street in the TSP, which abuts the southern boundary of the subject property, Reed Road SE, designated a Minor Arterial street in the TSP abuts the northern boundary of the property and Battle Creek Road, designated as a Major Arterial street in the TSP abuts the western boundary of the property.
+Strong Road SE, designated as a collector street in the TSP, abuts the southern boundary of the subject property.